 Should the pup’s personality and activity level match the family’s?

-Saint Bernards and St. Berdoodles come in three basic personality/activity levels.
+Saint Bernards, St. Berdoodles, and Newfa Doodles come in three basic personality/activity levels.
 This will vary with the St. Berdoodle as the Poodle traditionally falls in the third category.

 - Total couch potato!
 Very laid-back and lazy.
 Great for the older couple or quiet, reserved family.